Skip to content

 El Guapo® Old Fashioned (Featuring Good Food Award winning Chicory Pecan Bitters)

-- Prepare the mixing glass: Fill a mixing glass with ice.
+1. Fill a mixing glass with ice.

 The Story Behind the Cocktail

-Tips for the Perfect Old Fashioned with Amaro
+Tips For The Perfect Old Fashioned With Amaro

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.